 The academic staff member can check them in.
 The staff view does not use geolocation.

-Students will receive a CF grade (Component Fail) unless the student has applied for Adverse Circumstances and the Course Co-ordinator is satisfied that attendance has been satisfactory under the circumstances.
+Where the 80% attendance requirement is not achieved students will receive a CF grade (Component Fail) on their internal transcripts and a FF grade (Fail) on their external/official transcript, unless the student has applied for Adverse Circumstances and the Course Co-ordinator is satisfied that attendance has been satisfactory under the circumstances.

 Yes, there is a drop down menu item in the Adverse Circumstances system.